Finglas/blog/content/2015/the-benefits-of-contract-testing.md

 Title: The Benefits of Contract Testing
-Date: 2015-07-21 18:21
+Date: 2015-07-01
 Author: Shaun Finglas
-Tags: integration-testing, http://schemas.google.com/blogger/2008/kind#post, contracts, unit-testing
+Tags: testing, contracts, unit-testing
-Slug: the-benefits-of-contract-testing
+Slug: 2015/07/the-benefits-of-contract-testing

 [I previously claimed that you need some integrated tests but as few as possible](http://blog.shaunfinglas.co.uk/2015/07/integration-tests.html).